wds4/DCoSL/glossary/wordType.md

 - should have a top-level property: `fooData`
 - The array, `wordData.wordTypes` should include the element: `foo`

-As per (DIPs), there are a handful of basic word types essential for construction of a [concept](concept.md):
+As per (list DIPs), there are a handful of basic word types essential for construction of a [concept](concept.md):
 | word type | top level property |
 | ----- | ----- |
 | word | wordData |